casangi/casadocs/docs/api/casaconfig.rst

 **Note:** configuration happens before any parts of CASA are loaded so no CASA modules should be used within the configuration steps.

-**Note:** during regular use of the configuration process all print output is suppressed so that it does not interfere with module initialization.
+**Note:** during use of the configuration process in module execution (the "-m" python option, used by "casa" startup and the casaconfig command line for example) all print output is suppressed so that it does not interfere with module initialization.

 Use the **get_config()** function to get a list of strings showing the configuration parameters with values.